JuliaAI/DataScienceTutorials.jl/assets/literate/EX-AMES.md

 ## Dummy model

-A model is just a container for hyperparameters, let's take a particularly simple one: the constant regression.
+Remember that a model is just a container for hyperparameters; let's take a particularly simple one: the constant regression.

 ```julia:ex3
 creg = ConstantRegressor()